kemdev/cv_challenge/README.md

 # cv_challenge
-This is a Challeange for One Milion Arab Coder
+This is a Challenge for One Milion Arab Coder